xMahdiRz/esp32-drone-stabilizer/README.md

 - Automatically performed at first boot
 - Saved to ESP32 flash memory for future use
 - Can be manually triggered with the `CALIBRATE` command
+- During calibration, the yellow LED will turn on and the buzzer will beep once
+- When calibration completes, the yellow LED turns off and the buzzer beeps twice
 - During calibration, place the drone on a flat, level surface

 ### Zero-Angle Reference Calibration